associazione-rousseau/camelot-flutter/README.md

 ## Scope
 The goal of this first wave is to build a voting app.
 The functionality we are interested in implementing are:
-1. Login
+1. Login (with 2FA via SMS)
-1. Registration
-1. Edit Profile
+1. Edit Account
 1. ID documents upload
 1. Polls listing
-1. Voting (text options)
+1. Voting (text and candidate options)
 1. Notification (and deeplink handling)
-1. [Stretch goal] Voting with candidate entities
+1. Blog Instant Articles
+1. Events Portal
+1. Send Feedback
+1. User profile

 ## Backend
 We are relying on the current backend used by the webapp (single page application) and on our [keycloak](https://www.keycloak.org/) server as a single sign on.
 This is the SSO root url: https://sso.rousseau.movimento5stelle.it.
 Keycloak uses the Open ID Connect protocol.
 For more info about the login and registration flow, refer to the [official guide](https://www.keycloak.org/docs/latest/securing_apps/index.html).
 For the login we are using a secret client.